rkjcollab/local_ancestry_analysis/README.md

 ## **local_anc_afr_eur**

-This sub-folder contains all the scripts needed to calculated two-way (AFR and EUR) local ancestry estimates using RFMix.
+This sub-folder contains all the scripts needed to calculate two-way (AFR and EUR) local ancestry estimates using RFMix.

 Bash scripts and steps are described below.
 For each bash script, there is a